Quinnen Williams shows out; McSorley's comp; QBs are a puzzle

 Talent evaluators do believe Deiter will find an NFL home at guard.

 As for Deiter's durability, he says a 2017 high ankle sprain could have interrupted his consecutive-games streak, but a bye week helped him recover enough to play on.
 Tough guy.
 The toughest guys he said he faced in his Big Ten career?
-Maurice Hurst Jr. and Nick Bosa, he said.
+Maurice Hurst Jr. and Nick Bosa.

 * * * * *